 Oddly enough, I had a song stuck in my head when I woke up that morning.
 I got up from bed, flipped open my laptop and did a quick search for a song with the lyrics “I will not say goodbye”.
 I found a Youtube video of the song.
 It’s by Daney Gokey.
 Here are the lyrics.

-Editor's Note: An embedded Youtube video of this song is included at the bottom of this page for convenience in case you're interested in watching it while following along to the lyrics.
+An embedded Youtube video of this song is included at the bottom of this page for convenience in case you're interested in listening to it while following along to the lyrics.

 "I Will Not Say Goodbye"